 I have loved every role I have taken on and overcoming the challenges each role has brought has given me great personal satisfaction and sense of personal achievement.
 Being the first Online Dean brings a huge challenge and at this early stage there is a lot I need to do to shape this new campus.
 Working with the campus team and the students, I hope that when I have achieved everything I want for our new campus - being the Online Dean will be my highlight of my career.

-If you are interested in Online study come to one of our online events.
+If you are interested in Online study, come to one of ULaw online events.
 Meet the tutors and current online students and hear from them first-hand what the online learning experience is like.
 This will help you to make an informed decision as to whether it is the right choice for you.

 Discover the perfect online course to take you one step closer to your dream career.